dangermouse121985/MEET/README.md

     Given the user has opened the events app
     When they navigate to the charts section
     Then a chart displaying the number of upcoming events in each city should be shown

+## Serverless Functionality

+The Meet app will use serverless functions to handle user authorization and provide the access tokens to the user.
+Use of serverless prevents us from having to maintain an entire server just to provide access tokens.
+In addition fewer resources will be needed (and lower costs) in the event that we need to scale for a larger number of users.